PedroZappa/42_minitalk/README.md

 static void	ft_server_sighandler(int sig, siginfo_t *info, void *context);
 ```

-Any time either, a `SIGUSR1` or a `SIGUSR2` signal is received, the `ft_server_sighandler()` function is called and a acknowledgement signal is sent back to the `client`.
+* Any time either, a `SIGUSR1` or a `SIGUSR2` signal is received, the `ft_server_sighandler()` function is called and an acknowledgement signal is sent back to the `client`.

-All its local variables are static, therefore automatically initialized to 0.
+* All its local variables are static, therefore automatically initialized to 0.

-For the sake of simplicity one of these variables is a custom data type `t_protocol` which holds all the data the server needs to perform its operations.
+* For the sake of simplicity one of these variables is a custom data type `t_protocol` which holds all the data the server needs to perform its operations:
 ```c
 typedef struct s_protocol
 {